 Online course assignments are contingent upon departmental needs and the Distance Education (DE) approval processes governed by the Curriculum Committee and DE Committee.

-In no case shall a regular faculty member’s workload and overload per semester include an assignment of more than 30 activity points (.67 FTE) of online courses.
-In the case of a regular faculty member with a reduced workload, online assignments shall be limited to no more than 67% of the reduced workload.
+Full-time teaching faculty will be scheduled initially for a minimum of .40 FTE (18 activity points) face-to-face teaching load.

+Full-time Counselors and Librarians will be scheduled initially for a minimum of .40 FTE (18 activity points) face-to-face assignment.

-In the case of hybrid courses, the proportion if the course taught online shall count toward the calculation of total online load (example: a 9.0 activity point class taught as a 50/50 hybrid course would count as 4.5 activity points of online instruction).
+In the case of hybrid courses, the proportion of the course taught online shall count toward the calculation of total online load (example: a 9.0 activity point class taught as a 50/50 hybrid course would count as 4.5 activity points of online instruction).